 How chlamydia can cause erectile dysfunction

 The prostate is a gland, often small, that is found between the penis and bladder.
 Inflammation of this gland can cause pain.
-It can also cause inflammation of other reproductive organs near it including the epididymis and the penis.
-When this happens, it can become difficult to achieve or maintain an erection.
+It can also cause inflammation of other reproductive organs near it, including the epididymis and the penis.
+This can obstruct blood flow to the penis.
+Without a sufficient flow of blood into the penis, achieving or maintaining an erection may become difficult.

 How to treat chlamydia